Flocking Frequently Asked Questions

 hands etc. Necks of decoys where they are handled do get

 oily from handling.
-Wash with non-oily hand soap, soft
+Wash with non-oily soap like Dawn, use a soft

 brush and dry completely.
 Repeat as needed to remove